A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Model description

 Based on this framework, four collision operators are formulated.
 Three of them use the central moment transform and different choices of relaxation frequencies $s_{ijk}$, and one uses the cumulant transform.

 \textbf{CM-SRT} is obtained by setting $ s_{ijk} = s^H$.
-Thanks to $ \mathbb{S}^{H} $ being diagonal, the \ac{CM}-\ac{SRT} relaxation scheme is equivalent to the well known \acf{SRT} scheme in the space of distribution functions, \begin{linenomath} \end{linenomath}
+Thanks to $ \mathbb{S}^{\text{H}} $ being diagonal, the \ac{CM}-\ac{SRT} relaxation scheme is equivalent to the well known \acf{SRT} scheme in the space of distribution functions, \begin{linenomath} \end{linenomath}

 \textbf{CM-$1^{st}$} is the basic approach for (central) moment based scheme for advection diffusion equation.
-Only the first order moments are relaxed ($ s_{ijk} = s^H$ for $i+j+k = 1$), while the higher order central moments are set to equilibrium ($ s_{ijk} = 1$ for $i+j+k > 1$)~\cite{Hajabdollahi2018,Elseid2018}.
-However, the benchmarks show that such a technique results in unacceptable \textit{wiggles} for numerically low conductivities.
+Only the first order moments are relaxed ($ s_{ijk} = s^H$ for $i+j+k = 1$), while the higher order central moments are set to equilibrium ($ s_{ijk} = 1$ for $i+j+k > 1$).
+Similar relaxation approach has been adopted in~\cite{Hajabdollahi2018,Elseid2018}, although it has been presented in a generalized framework, indicating that the remaining relaxation rates can be tuned independently to influence numerical stability.
+Benchmarks conducted in the current study confirm, that the relaxation rates responsible for the higher order moments must be adjusted to mitigate \textit{wiggles} occurring at numerically low conductivities.